lysrain21/eko-21/README.md

 Eko (pronounced like 'echo') is a production-ready JavaScript framework that enables developers to create reliable agents, **from simple commands to complex workflows**.
 It provides a unified interface for running agents in both **computer and browser environments**.

+## News

+- **2025-09:** Eko 3.0 introduces dependency-aware parallel agent execution.
+- **2025-09:** New pause, resume, and interrupt controls with `task_snapshot` workflow recovery.
+- **2025-09:** Monorepo tooling migrated to pnpm for consistent workspace management.

+## Upgrading to Eko 3.0

+Follow these steps when moving an existing Eko 2.x project to 3.0:

+1. Update dependencies with `pnpm up @eko-ai/eko @eko-ai/eko-nodejs @eko-ai/eko-web @eko-ai/eko-extension`.
+2. Regenerate saved workflows or exported plans so they use the v3 schema and dependency graph format.
+3. Clean and reinstall using pnpm (`rm -rf node_modules && pnpm install`), then rebuild any browser or desktop bundles.
+4. Re-run automated demos and update documentation to reflect the new pause/interrupt APIs and parallel agent behavior.

 ## Framework Comparison

 | Feature                              | Eko   | Langchain  | Browser-use  | Dify.ai  | Coze   |